Summaries of Financed Projects

 Chicago Public Schools and the City of Chicago expanded the Child-Parent Center preschool model to increase the number of students receiving high-quality early education.

-Cuyahoga County, Ohio has implemented the Partnering for Family Success Program to aid children and families at the intersection of homelessness and the child welfare system.
-This is currently the only county level PFS deal.
+Cuyahoga County, Ohio, has implemented the Partnering for Family Success PFS Program to aid children and families at the intersection of homelessness and the child welfare system.
+This is first county-level PFS deal

-The City and County of Denver has implemented the Permanent Support Housing project to support chronically homeless individuals who struggle from mental health and substance abuse challenges and frequently interact with the police, jail, detox, and emergency care systems.
+The City and County of Denver have implemented the Permanent Support Housing PFS project to support chronically homeless individuals who struggle with mental health and substance abuse challenges and frequently interact with the police, jail, detox, and emergency care systems.

 Massachusetts has implemented the Roca model of training and re-engagement as a juvenile justice intervention.
 The goal is to reduce recidivism of young male ex-offenders.